-In March 2024, the Company began to issue performance stock units (PSU) with a market condition that are earned based on the Company's relative total stockholder return (rTSR) as compared to a peer group of companies measured over a three-year performance period and continued employment through the performance period.
+In March 2024, the Company began to issue performance stock units (PSU) with a market condition that are earned based on the Company's rTSR as compared to a peer group of companies measured over a three-year performance period and continued employment through the performance period.
 Depending on the actual performance over the measurement period, a rTSR PSU award recipient could receive up to 150% of the granted award.
 The grant date fair value of such awards is estimated using a Monte Carlo simulation, which includes assumptions such as expected volatility, risk-free interest rate and dividend yield.
 These unobservable inputs represent a Level 3 measurement because they are supported by little or no market activity and reflect the Company's own assumptions in measuring fair value.
 The compensation expense for the awards is recognized over the requisite service period regardless of whether the market conditions are achieved and will only be adjusted for pre-vesting forfeitures due to the termination of the recipient's employment with the Company prior to the end of the performance period.
-As of June 30, 2024, there were approximately 374,603 PSU with a rTSR market condition outstanding, representing the maximum 150% of the original grant that could be received.